jessepav/lacygoill-wiki-backup/admin/openbox.md

 Next, we need  to find a replacement for  every basic component of a  DE, like a screen locker, an app to access system settings, a panel bar, ...
-Have a look at  the output of `$ top`, and see what  seems interesting in what's running.
+Have a look at the output of  `top(1)`, and see what seems interesting in what's running.

 # ?